Pursue the M.Th. degree

-The Master of Theology degree program provides for continuing study through the discipline of academic excellence.
-It aims to develop in the student an informed, critical approach to a chosen field of study through graduate courses, mastery of languages and a thesis.
+The Master of Theology degree program aims to develop each student with an informed, critical approach to a chosen field of study through graduate courses, mastery of languages and a thesis.

 - Bible (either Old or New Testament)